Posted on

 Will filing a wrongful termination claim help me get my job back?

-Filing a wrongful termination lawsuit can help a worker get his or her job back.
+Filing a wrongful termination lawsuit can help you get your job back.
 However, it is only a guaranteed outcome of a successful lawsuit in a small set of cases.
-In some instances, the employer may offer the worker his or her job back in order to settle the lawsuit.
-In some other cases, the court may order the employer to reinstate the worker to his or her old job.
+In some instances, the employer may offer you your job back in order to settle the lawsuit.
+In some other cases, the court may order the employer to reinstate you to your old job.

-Workers can be wrongfully terminated if they are laid off or their employer fires them for an illegal reason.
+You can be wrongfully terminated if you are laid off or your employer fires you for an illegal reason.
 Some unlawful reasons for a discharge or layoff include:

 - retaliation for filing a workers’ compensation claim,

-- employment discrimination against a worker for belonging to a protected class, like those based on the worker’s:
+- employment discrimination against you for belonging to a protected class, like those based on your:

 - sexual orientation,